 Secondments Creative Carbon Scotland is very willing to consider a secondment for this role.

 Equipment: Creative Carbon Scotland is BYOD.
 However, a laptop and mobile phone will be provided if required.

 Main purpose of job:

-- Assist the wider team with project delivery as appropriate
+- Assisting the wider team with project delivery as appropriate

 The list of responsibilities is not exhaustive and the employee may be required to perform duties outside of this as operationally required and at the discretion of the Director.

-The post Opportunity: CCS Digital Communications Officer (part time, 3 days/week) appeared first on Creative Carbon Scotland.
+The post Job: Project Communications Officer (part-time, to 31st December 2020) appeared first on Creative Carbon Scotland.

 Creative Carbon Scotland is a partnership of arts organisations working to put culture at the heart of a sustainable Scotland.
 We believe cultural and creative organisations have a significant influencing power to help shape a sustainable Scotland for the 21st century.